shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 You gain the following Bond Affinity option:

--   Chaotic: Spend chaos points for this spell cast instead of spell points.
+-   Chaotic: 0 Spell Points.
+Spend chaos points for this spell cast instead of spell points.
 Touch this spell cast with your chaos, also touching creatures effected by this spell cast with your chaos.

 You don’t gain chaos points from casting a Chaotic spell.